Attribute-based access control

 SET CONDITION abac.oidc.user_attribute('department') = 'sales';

-The following example creates an auth rule that grants the associated roles to users with the attribute department equals engineering and location equals UK:
+The following example creates an auth rule that grants the associated roles to users who have attributes department equals engineering and location equals UK:

 CREATE AUTH RULE engineeringUKRule